cell2fire/Cell2Fire/README.md

 # Disclaimer

 This software is for research use only.
 There is no warranty of any kind;
-ther is not even the implied warranty of fitness for use.
+there is not even the implied warranty of fitness for use.

 # Requirements
 - g++